Skip to main content

 • POST https://chastify.net/api/apps/v1/logs/custom

-Bridge command payloads are sent by iframe (chastify:ext:req) and routed by parent:
+Bridge command payloads are sent by iframe (chastify:ext:req) and routed by the Chastify parent.
+The bridge is intentionally limited to safe/session UI operations.

 • session.get -> GET https://chastify.net/api/extensions/sessions/:sessionId